meenaksh06/mini-OS/README.md

 ## Project Foundation (Built From Scratch)

 The core philosophy of Mini-OS is **zero dependency**.
-Every byte of logic—from string manipulation to memory allocation—is hand-crafted.
+Every byte of logic—from string manipulation to memory allocation is handcrafted.

 ### Core Engine Modules
 | Module | Description | Key Features |